 About the Bad Conditions

 If you are raising bad conditions as a defense, you will need to prove to the court that your landlord or her employee knew about the bad conditions.
 If you are being evicted for non-payment, you will need to prove that your landlord knew about the bad conditions before you fell behind or began to withhold your rent.
 Your best proof will be a copy of any written letters you sent to the landlord telling her about the bad conditions or a report from the Board of Health dated before you stopped paying rent.
 You can also try through the process of discovery to get your landlord to admit she knew about the bad conditions.
-You can testify about conversations with your landlord in which you discussed the violations.
-And, witnesses who overheard these conversations can testify that your landlord had notice of the bad conditions.
+You can testify about conversations with your landlord in which you discussed the violations; and witnesses who overheard these conversations can testify that your landlord had notice of the bad conditions.
 If the bad conditions existed at the time

-you moved into your apartment, the law presumes that your landlord knew about them, even if the landlord did not actually know of these conditions.104 See the section called Establishing That Your Landlord Had Knowledge of Illegal Conditions in Chapter 8: Getting Repairs Made.
+you moved into your apartment, the law presumes that your landlord knew about them, even if the landlord did not actually know of these conditions.121 For more information see Chapter 8: Getting Repairs Made - Establishing That Your Landlord Had Knowledge of Illegal Conditions.

 Your landlord must prove that you or someone in your household caused the defective conditions.
 If your landlord took a security deposit when you moved in, you should have a statement of conditions.
 If the defective condition is listed on this statement, that will be proof that you did not cause it.